taruannika/codedex/js_final_project_v1/README.md

 ### 1. **Todo List Application**

-- **Description:** A simple todo list app where users can add, delete, and filter tasks based on their completion status.
+- **Description:** A simple todo list app where users can add, delete, update and filter tasks based on their completion status.
 - **Features:**
   - Add new todos.
   - Mark todos as completed or pending.